chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 You may want to verify that those filters work as expected using the search filter bars on the Event Feed, Client Runs, and Reports pages.

-Navigate to the project details page of `project-devops`, created in the previous section, either by heading directly to `https://{{< example_fqdn "automate" >}}/settings/projects/project-devops` or selecting the project name on the project list page.
+Navigate to the project details page of `project-devops`, either by heading directly to `https://{{< example_fqdn "automate" >}}/settings/projects/project-devops` or selecting the project name on the project list page.

 Select the `Create Rule` button to create a new project rule.
-Choose type `Node` then fill in the first condition's fields.
+Choose resource type `Node` then fill in the first condition's fields.
 Feel free to create fake ingest data that corresponds to the example json below, or come up with a condition that matches your existing data set.

 {{% warning %}}
-Compliance reports must be using audit cookbook 7.5+ in order to make use of all of the available project rule attributes.
-Older reports will only have environment and role available as attributes.
+Compliance reports must be using **audit cookbook 7.5+** in order to make use of all of the available project rule attributes.
+Older reports will only have **Environment** and **Chef Role** available as attributes.
 {{% /warning %}}

 ```json